-is formed or incorporated or existing outside Singapore, whether the entity is a body corporate is determined by the relevant foreign law.
+A corporate controller is a legal entity which has a significant interest in, or significant control over, the foreign company.
+A legal entity is any body corporate formed or incorporated or existing in Singapore or outside Singapore and includes a foreign company registered under the Companies Act23.
+Where the entity in question is formed or incorporated or existing outside Singapore, whether the entity is a body corporate is determined by the relevant foreign law.
 If the entity is not a body corporate under the foreign law, then the entity would not be capable of being a corporate controller.

-Please note that individual controllers who have significant interest in, or significant control over, a foreign company indirectly through a legal entity or a chain of legal entities must by default be recorded in the register of registrable controllers of the foreign company.
+Please note that individual controllers who have significant interest in, or significant control over, a foreign company indirectly through a legal entity or a chain of legal entities must by default24 be recorded in the register of registrable controllers of the foreign company.